K3 surfaces with two involutions and low Picard number: Some background

-The \emph{Picard group} of a ringed space~$X$, denoted~$\Pic X$, is the group of isomorphism classes of invertible sheaves on~$X$ under the tensor product.
-This is the algebraic notion of line bundles on a topological space and agrees with the definition given in the introduction.
+The \emph{Picard group} of~$X$, denoted~$\Pic X$, is the group of isomorphism classes of invertible sheaves on~$X$ under the tensor product.
 It is known that the Picard group is isomorphic to~$H^1(X,\mathcal{O}_X^*)$, where~$\mathcal{O}_X^*$ denotes the sheaf whose sections over an open set $U$ are the units in the ring~$\mathcal{O}_X(U)$.

-We are mainly interested in the Picard group of complex K3 surfaces.
-Calculating these Picard groups, we sometimes use surfaces which are defined over some subfield $k$ of $\IC$, e.g. $\IR$ or $\IQ$.
-When we write $\Pic X$ in this context, we mean the Picard group of $X$ as an algebraic surface over $k$.
-We will use the notation $\Pic X_\IC$ to denote the Picard group of the corresponding complex K3 surface $X_\IC=X\times_{k} \IC$.
-More generally, we will denote the geometric Picard group as $\Pic X_{\overline{k}}$.
+There is also a natural isomorphism $\Cl X\cong \Pic X$, where~$\Cl X:=\Div X/{\sim}$ denotes the divisor class group modulo linear equivalence \cite[Corollary~II.6.16]{Har77}.